 Your profile description communicates who you are or what visitors will find on your site.
 Use strong keywords (get my keywording tips here) and make sure to include your website.
 Include links to other social accounts where you are active too, especially Instagram.

-Confirm your business
+Confirm your Domain

 You’ll need a bit of code knowledge, but it is really important to verify your site with Pinterest.
 You can learn how to do that here.
+Confirming your domain gives your Pinterest profile access to meta-data and domain authority!
+This is really important if you want to succeed on Pinterest.

 Enable rich pins